davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 These configuration files must reside on a PVE filesystem configured to contain snippets.
 The next few paragraphs cover the creation of a directory in the pve GUI to hold the snippets.

+One thing to note is that once you are using cicustom files, changes via the GUI to the cloudinit configuration will have no effect ad the contents of the configurations will take precendence.

 #### Creating a snippets directory
 The cloudinit configuration yaml files must be stored in a location that can be reached when the VM is starting - i.e. in a pve storage location.
 To be able to create a snippet, you will first need to add a "snippet" storage if you haven't got one.
 To do this, in the Proxmox GUI, select your storage view and add a 'directory' storage:
 ![Alt](/articles/assets/Creating_Snippets_Directory.png)